 1. Bedrock geology: The Antarctic continent and its lithospheric plate, play important but poorly understood roles in global tectonic architecture, leading to contradictory hypotheses.
 Antarctica is considered aseismic, but if so, it would be unique among all of the continents.
-Its plate is surrounded by mid-oceanridges, and hence should be under compression, yet there are active extensional regimes.
+Its plate is surrounded by mid-ocean-ridges, and hence should be under compression, yet there are active extensional regimes.
 The West Antarctic Rift System is one of the largest on Earth, and currently known attributes are unique, by having only one rift shoulder and by being largely below sea level.
 Fundamental questions about the Antarctic Ice Sheet persist.
 What is the origin of the enigmatic Gamburtsev Subglacial Mountains and how have they influenced the overlying ice sheet?
 What are the composition, geothermal heat flux, and geotectonic histories of East Antarctica, and how does it influence ice-sheet behavior?
 What were the dominant factors controlling the spatial extent and temporal variability of ice sheets during warm climate periods in the past?
 What is the role and history of subglacial sediments in the interior?
 What are the physical conditions at the base of the East Antarctic ice sheet?
 Constraints on composition and age of basement rocks of interior East Antarctica would place better constraints on Precambrian provinces and evolution of the Antarctic shield for verifying current models.
 The state of stress in basement rocks is required for evaluating seismicity and extensional regimes.
 Boreholes through the ice into crustal rocks are needed to conduct passive and active seismic experiments for delineating crustal structure.
 Continental topography is a significant control on glaciation; rising mountains and higher elevations focus snow accumulation and become nivation centers for ice sheets.
 Sampling bedrock to determine its age and constrain its cooling history using thermochronology is important for supercontinent reconstruction, understanding the tectonic history of the continent as well as reconstructing paleotopography for glaciological modeling of Antarctic Ice Sheet history.
 Access boreholes to the ice sheet bed are required to recover short rock and sediment cores for these studies.
 Locations should be based on best estimates of bedrock geology, bed paleotopography, and plausible ice sheet extents based on models.
 In Greenland, the ice sheet has waxed and waned during the past 2.5 million years.
 Erosion of mountains and ice sheet modeling has simulated past changes, but access to old ice and basal rocks/material is needed for verification and full understanding.

-2. Subglacial basins and sedimentary records: The records of glaciation and their variations in Antarctica are found in scattered terrestrial deposits and sedimentary basins and can be compared with offshore records have been collected near the margins.
+2. Subglacial basins and sedimentary records: The records of glaciation and their variations in Antarctica are found in scattered terrestrial deposits and sedimentary basins and can be compared with offshore records that have been collected near the margins.
 Interior subglacial basins also likely contain proxy records of paleoclimate and ice sheet history to complement these records from the continental margins.
 Four main categories of sedimentary targets are: subglacial lakes, ice rises, West Antarctic sedimentary basins, and East Antarctica basins.
 Each category may have a variety of origins and histories because of differing locations relative to the ice sheet margin and magnitudes of past ice sheet fluctuations.
 Thus, they may provide valuable archives of paleo-ice sheet and paleoclimatic changes.
+Subglacial lakes occur throughout the continent, the largest being subglacial Lake Vostok.
+Lake Vostok and other subglacial lakes are thought to contain sedimentary records; these records have already been collected at Lake Ellsworth.